ondrejd/odwp-targetprocess/README.md

 ### Version 0.4 _(in development)_

-* finished `targetprocess-table` shortcode
+* progress on `targetprocess-table` shortcode - added pagination and sorting
-* fixed remaining issues
+* fixed some issues
 * prepared for first release

 ### Version 0.3